Save yourself a nasty surprise — what the 2026 CAP reform actually means for your payments

 Ireland's internal convergence model keeps moving all entitlements closer to the national average.
 If you hold high-value entitlements (above €300/ha), your per-hectare payment is still dropping year on year.
 If you hold low-value entitlements, they're rising.

-By 2026, all entitlements must be within 85% of the national average.
+By 2026, every entitlement must reach at least 85% of the national average value.
+Under Ireland's CAP Strategic Plan, that means a floor of €139.73 against a planned average of €164.39.
 Check your latest BISS statement to see where yours sit.

 How AI can help you make sense of this